CLSx/clsx-playbook/README.md

 We're moving along two main axis:

 * Identify, connect and empower local groups or people to own and run CLSx events
 * Support them making the organisation of these events as effortless as possible, so they can focus on the most important things: content and people.
-We wanna help with logistic, venue, funding, [best practices to organise an event](clsx-in-a-box.md), [communication templates](/comms-template.md), website template, creative assets etc. And provide as much connections as possible, to find speakers and attendees.
+We wanna help defining [best practices to organise an event](clsx-in-a-box.md), providing ready-to-use [communication templates](/comms-template.md), a website template, creative assets etc. So this book.

 ### Love the idea?